 In addition to your discussions with your employer, consider working with a moving company with specific experience in employee relocations to get expert advice and bundled services.

-As you prepare to accept a job offer in a new location, use this guide to make your move smoother and less stressful.
+As you prepare to accept a job offer in a new location, use this guide of tips when moving to make your move smoother and less stressful.

-For moving recommendations and services from industry experts, including full employee relocation services, trust the team at Bekins Van Lines, Inc.
+For moving recommendations and services from industry experts, including full employee relocation services, and other tips when moving, trust the team at Bekins Van Lines, Inc.